dkim1112/PheWeb-Beta-Matrix-Builder/README.md

 ---

 ## Output artifact
 - `(time_stamp).csv` — a dense matrix of aligned, sign-consistent betas for the set of rsIDs shared by every successfully downloaded phenotype.
-Only associations with p < 5e-5 are included (non-significant values are NaN).
+Only associations with p < TBD are included (non-significant values are NaN).